-Stiff-person syndrome (formerly called stiff-man syndrome) affects the CNS but has neuromuscular manifestations.
+Stiff-person syndrome (formerly called stiff-man syndrome) affects the central nervous system (CNS) but has neuromuscular manifestations.

 Most patients with stiff-person syndrome have antibodies against glutamic acid decarboxylase (GAD), the enzyme involved in the production of the inhibitory neurotransmitter GABA (gamma-aminobutyric acid).
 However, stiff-person syndrome may be

-Clinical manifestations are similar in all types.
+Clinical manifestations of stiff-person syndrome are similar in all types.
 Muscle stiffness, rigidity, and spasms progress insidiously in the trunk and abdomen and, to a lesser degree, in the legs and arms.
 Patients are otherwise normal, and examination detects only muscle hypertrophy and stiffness.
-Electromyography (EMG) shows only the electrical activity of normal contraction.
+Stiff-person syndrome typically progresses, leading to disability and stiffness throughout the body.

-Diagnosis of stiff person syndrome is based on recognizing the symptoms and is supported by antibody testing, response to diazepam, and results of EMG studies, which show continuous motor unit activity in agonist and antagonist muscles.
+Diagnosis of stiff person syndrome is based on recognizing the symptoms and is supported by antibody testing, response to diazepam, and results of electromyography (EMG) studies, which show the electrical activity of apparent normal contraction.

-Only symptomatic therapy is available.
+Symptomatic therapy is available for stiff-person syndrome.
 Diazepam is the drug of choice; it most consistently relieves muscle stiffness.
 If diazepam is ineffective, baclofen, given orally or intrathecally, can be considered.

 Corticosteroids are reportedly effective but have many long-term adverse effects.